Cited Text Spans for Citation Text Generation: A Large-Scale CTS Dataset: Distant vs. Human Labeling

 \subsection{Approach}

 With the observation that high keyword overlap with the citation text is a crucial characteristic of CTS, we follow \citet{cao2015ranking, yasunaga2019scisummnet} in using gold citation texts as queries to rank the top-$k$ sentences in the corresponding cited papers as CTS candidates.
-Similarity is measured by the average of the ROUGE-1 and -2 recall scores \cite{lin-2004-rouge}.
-We use NLTK\footnote{\url{https://www.nltk.org/index.html}} to remove stop words for both the query and cited paper sentences.
+The similarity is measured by the average of the ROUGE-1 and -2 recall scores \cite{lin-2004-rouge}.\footnote{We also experiment with BERTScore \cite{bert-score} as a dense retrieval approach, but the latter slightly underperforms ROUGE in all our experiments, including the comparison to human-labeled CTS (Figure \ref{fig:retrieval_vs_annotaiton}).} We use NLTK\footnote{\url{https://www.nltk.org/index.html}} to remove stop words for both the query and cited paper sentences.
+Compared to dense retrievers \cite{bert-score}, ROUGE-based retrieval does not use GPUs, and thus computationally more efficient.
+Moreover, since there is no good fine-tuning dataset for CTS retrieval due to the small size of human-labeled datasets \citet{jaidka2018insights, jaidka2019cl}, an unsupervised approach is preferable.

-We use the human-labeled datasets of \citet{jaidka2018insights, jaidka2019cl} (CL-SciSumm) and \citet{aburaed-etal-2020-multi} as test sets to evaluate our ROUGE-labeled CTS\footnote{We exclude 45 of \citet{aburaed-etal-2020-multi}'s 239 cited papers due to an XML format error, but we do not expect this omission to affect the overall trend of our evaluation.}.
+We use the human-labeled datasets of \citet{jaidka2018insights, jaidka2019cl} (CL-SciSumm) and \citet{aburaed-etal-2020-multi} as test sets to evaluate our distantly-labeled CTS\footnote{We exclude 45 of \citet{aburaed-etal-2020-multi}'s 239 cited papers due to an XML format error, but we do not expect this omission to affect the overall trend of our evaluation.}.
 We take the union of all annotators' selected sentences as the human-labeled CTS.